apache/nuttx/Documentation/guides/customapps.rst

 ---------------------------------------------------------------

 The collection of apps provided in nuttx-apps can be useful, and this method simply extends the directory structure to include your own directory structure.

 The existing /apps makefile automatically checks for the existence of sub-directories that contain a ``Makefile`` and ``Make.defs`` file.
 This example assumes there is likely to be more than one custom app, and includes a ``Kconfig`` for the app itself.
-Inclusion of a ``Kconfig`` allows custom App options to be included in the Nuttx configuration system, but is optional.
+Inclusion of a ``Kconfig`` allows custom App options to be included in the NuttX configuration system, but is optional.

 2.1 Custom Apps Directory